 The Clean Energy Ministerial (CEM) is a high-level global forum to promote policies and programs that advance clean energy technology, to share lessons learned and best practices, and to encourage the transition to a global clean energy economy.
 Initiatives are based on areas of common interest among participating governments and other stakeholders.
 The Framework for the Clean Energy Ministerial, adopted at the seventh Clean Energy Ministerial in 2016, defines the CEM governance structure and outlines the mission statement, objectives, membership, and guiding principles.

-Eighth Clean Energy Ministerial
+Ninth Clean Energy Ministerial